 Brendan Francis Newnam: Is that the name of your next album?

-Rico Gagliano: We should note that you’re eating right now, part of your diet.
+Rico Gagliano: “God Help Us All.”
+By the way, we should note that you’re eating right now — part of your diet.
 You’re eating some scrambled eggs right now.

-Lars Ulrich: And please note, those are egg whites.
+Lars Ulrich: Mm-hm.
+And please note, those are egg whites.

 Rico Gagliano: Oh my gosh.
 Pure protein.